Seg2Track-SAM2: SAM2-based Multi-object Tracking and Segmentation: METHODOLOGY

 We use a SOTA detector to generate bounding box proposals for each frame.
 Formally, the detector is a function $\phi_{\text{det}}: \mathbb{R}^{H \times W \times C} \to \mathbb{D}$, where $\mathbb{D}= \{\{b_i\}_{i=1}^{N_d} \mid b_i \in \mathbb{R}^4\} $ defines the output space of the detector and $b_i$ is a bounding box.
 For frame $I_t$, the detector outputs

 These bounding box proposals drive SAM2 and are processed by Seg2Track to initialize or update tracks.
-Relying on an object detector to prompt SAM2 allows the framework to handle different object classes, with Seg2Track assigning each object the class of its initializing detection, since SAM2 has no class-awareness.
+Relying on an object detector to prompt SAM2 allows the framework to handle different object classes, with Seg2Track assigning each object the class\footnote{Notice that SAM2 has no class-awareness.} of its initializing detection.